dazza76/Laravel4-Zuora-library/README.md

 )
 ```

-Finally create the config files and publish the public folder
-php artisan config:publish dazza76/zuora
-php artisan asset:publish dazza76/zuora

 ## Configuration

 Run `php artisan config:publish dazza76/zuora` to publish the package config file.
+Run `php artisan asset:publish dazza76/zuora` to publish the public wsql file.
-Add your username, password, security token(optional) and the absolute path to your enterprise/partner WSDL file which can be obtained from your Zuora Org.
+Add your username, password and path to your file which can be obtained from your Zuora and select an endpoint to connect to

 ```php
 Config::set('zuora::connections.runtime', array(